jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 by jQuery\
 does not wrap asynchronously retrieved content in event objects.
 Event type is expressed by the name of the method which adds the listener.
-These names, `done` and `fail`, are generic verbs which are used for everything that jQuery provides asynchronously.
+These names, `done` and `fail`, follow generic phrasing and are common to everything that jQuery provides asynchronously.
 The methods are chainable so that several listeners may be added from one statement.